xp-dojo/tdd-bank-account-java/README.md

 ----
 ##  Requirements to drive the kata
- - I can Deposit and Withdrawal money from accounts
+ - I can Deposit and Withdraw money from accounts
- - I can Transfer amounts between accounts (if i have the funds)
+ - I can Transfer amounts between accounts (if I have the funds)
  - I can print out an Account balance (date, amount, balance)
  - I can print a statement of account activity (statement)
  - I can apply Statement filters (just deposits, withdrawal, date)